Fully quantum algorithm for lattice Boltzmann methods with application to partial differential equations: Quantum lattice methods

 The quantum LGA (QLGA) is a measurement-based algorithm that introduces a superposition of qubit states within a small spatial region and for a short period.
 It directly maps the bits used in a classical lattice gas to qubits and models the lattice gas at the mesoscopic scale, which can be described using the lattice Boltzmann equation. \Cref{fig:qlga} shows an example of the associated quantum circuit used to solve the 1D diffusion equation using the D1Q2 scheme defined in the previous section.
 The algorithm has four operations: (re)initializing the qubit states via \textit{encoding}, \textit{collision} at each lattice site, measuring the qubit occupancy via \textit{localization}, and \textit{streaming} the qubits on the lattice appropriately.

 Encoding and collision are performed in the quantum space, but the measurement step and classical streaming computation mean the quantum state must be re-encoded.
-The encoding step in QLA \citep{yepezQuantumLatticegasModel2001} scales linearly in the number of qubits required for encoding with respect to the size of the simulation.
-There are QLBM methods \citep{budinskiQuantumAlgorithmAdvection2021, budinskiQuantumAlgorithmNavierStokes2021} that scale logarithmically with respect to the size of the grid, though these entail a very large number of quantum gates (in many cases more than $10^5$ for even a small, toy problem) a trade-off that may be unappealing.
+The encoding step in QLGA \citep{yepezQuantumLatticegasModel2001} scales linearly in the number of qubits required for encoding with respect to the size of the simulation.
+There are QLBM methods \citep{budinskiQuantumAlgorithmAdvection2021, budinskiQuantumAlgorithmNavierStokes2021} that scale logarithmically with respect to the size of the grid.
+However, these entail a prohibitively large number of quantum gates (in many cases more than $10^5$ for even a small, simplified problem) a trade-off that may be unappealing.

 The system wavefunction can be written as